 Nida or Civitas Taunensium originated from Roman military camps on the right bank of the River Maine which emptied into the Rhine near Mogontiacum (Mainz), a strong fortress.
 In 83 AD Emperor Domitian led a series of victorious campaigns against the Chatti, a bellicose German tribe who lived north of the Taunus Mountains.
 These campaigns secured the Roman control of the lower course of the River Maine.
 Nida must have housed permanent quarters of the Roman legions because many of the objects on display at the Archaeological Museum are associated with the military.
 The image used as background for this page shows a brick marked with LEG(io) XIII G(emina).

 The Romans displayed their political and military might through various "propaganda" means.
 Coins bearing the portraits of the emperors and other symbols were a way to show the superiority of the Roman society.
 They were well accepted by the German tribes who did not have a monetary system and used them for their internal exchanges.
-The finely decorated helmets which the Roman commanders wore during parades or when meeting with the local chieftains were another way to attract admiration, rather than hostility (see a helmet which was found at Xanten and also one found in Lancashire in Roman Britain - it opens in another window).
+The finely decorated helmets which the Roman commanders wore during parades or when meeting with the local chieftains were another way to attract admiration, rather than hostility (see helmets which were found at Xanten and Carnuntum (Austria) and also one found in Lancashire in Roman Britain).

 The clay relief is a funerary one, but it symbolizes the civilian development of Nida as a trading centre because it shows Mercury, god of trade, paying the tools/weapons made by Vulcan with a purse of gold.
 The German tribes beyond the border exchanged furs, precious stones (e.g. amber), timber and slaves (from enemy tribes) in return for money, luxury items, glassware and wine.
 This product was initially imported from Gaul (which included the River Mosel valley), because viticulture was massively introduced in the Rhine valley only in the late IIIrd century.